drewmresnick/PondModelBD/README.md

 # PondModelBD
-Repository for building energy flux model for pond aquaculture in Bangladesh
+Repository for building energy flux model for pond aquaculture in Bangladesh.

+Reach out to Drew Resnick (drewr@iri.columbia.edu) for access to input data.

 Not all the files in this folder are up-to-date.
 The two main working files are briefly outlines below.